Traffic Routing on Addue #2: Routing website traffic by referer, user agent, or language

 Note: This post is an introductory tutorial to Addue (https://Addue.com).
 Addue is an all-in-one marketing toolkit featuring tools such as conversion tracking, A/B split testing, traffic routing by geography and other browser data, link cloaking and more.
 For more information, please see the Addue website.

-The Search String field is what defines the rule.
+The Search String field is what defines the link.
 This is the phrase that Addue will look for in the referer URL passed along by the visitor’s web browser.
 As you can see we’ve set this to “facebook.com”.
 If Addue.com detects this phrase in the referer URL, it will send the visitor’s click to http://jollyniceflowers.com/page1.

 Search string matches are always case-insensitive.
 It doesn’t matter whether you enter Facebook.com or facebook.com – either would match a referer containing facebook.com, or a referer set to Facebook.com.